This week’s non-clinical spotlight features a physical therapist who networked her way into sweet non-clinical role as a program manager!

 Why do you think you were chosen for the program manager role?

-The orthopedic surgeon gave me this opportunity because they wanted someone with a doctorate in physical therapy who was also a certified athletic trainer (ATC).
+The orthopedic surgeon gave me this program management opportunity because they wanted someone with a doctorate in physical therapy who was also a certified athletic trainer (ATC).
 Plus, I had already shown my interest in the program by volunteering my time.

 How have people reacted to you leaving patient care?